 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Michigan is lucky to play host to both dark sky preserves and parks that offer stellar celestial landscapes.
-These locations are specially designated because they have qualities that complement nighttime viewing, such as the ability to limit the amount of artificial light.
-There are also plenty of excellent night-sky viewing opportunities across more than 15,000 square miles in Michigan's Upper Peninsula.
+Michigan is lucky to have both dark sky preserves and parks that offer stellar stargazing.
+These locations offer enhance nighttime viewing due to the limited light pollution (artificial light).
+There are also plenty of excellent night-sky viewing opportunities across Michigan's Upper Peninsula.

 * To take full advantage of your night sky experience, make your Michigan state park camping reservation at MiDNRReservations.com.